You Can Watch as 'Christmas Vacation' Star Chevy Chase Plugs in Holiday Lights at Suburban Restaurant

-This holiday season, Santa isn't the only one coming to town -- the real Clark Griswold is, too.
+This holiday season, Santa isn't the only one coming to town -- the real Clark Griswold made an appearance too.

-According to a press release, on Tuesday evening, iconic comedic star Chevy Chase will pay homage to his role in the cult classic "National Lampoon's Christmas Vacation," and plug in the holiday lights at a restaurant in suburban Morton Grove.
+On Tuesday evening, iconic comedic star Chevy Chase paid homage to his role in the cult classic "National Lampoon's Christmas Vacation," plugging in the holiday lights at a restaurant in suburban Morton Grove.

-The event begins at 5 p.m., organizers say, and takes place at Raising Canes, located at 6881 W. Dempster St. Around 6 p.m., Chase and Raising Cane's founder, Todd Graves, will "plug in" the restaurant's elaborate holiday lights display, which features more than 13,000 lights, and other holiday décor inspired by the movie.
-A food truck with free hot chocolate and carolers singing Christmas favorites will also join in on the festivities.
+The event took place at Raising Canes, located at 6881 W. Dempster St. Chase was joined by the restaurant's founder Todd Graves to plug in an elaborate display that featured more than 13,000 lights.

+Chase also filmed a commercial at the event, which drew dozens of onlookers and fans.

 Get Chicago local news, weather forecasts, sports and entertainment stories to your inbox.
 Sign up for NBC Chicago newsletters.